Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 However, while I do write some and I probably could use a file manager, I wasn't interested in those ideas enough or see enough of a need for them *personally*.

-While I think it is important to work on projects in areas you are *not* really interested in to broaden your skills, I've found that it is easier to stick with a project and produce a better product when you are passionate about it.
+While I think it is important to work on projects in areas you are *not* really interested in to broaden your skills, I've found that it is easier to stick with something you are passionate about.

-My personal interest are in the areas of the Bible, image manipulation, photography, and design -as evidenced by some of [my open source work](https://github.com/Correct-Syntax).
-So, I couldn't see myself developing those other type of ideas into apps.
+My personal interest are in the areas of: the Bible, graphics, photography, and design -as evidenced by some of [my open source work](https://github.com/Correct-Syntax).
+So, I couldn't see myself developing the aforementioned ideas into apps.

 #### The final idea

 With a bit more brainstorming, I came up with the idea of creating a **time lapse app**.

+I have fond memories of when I was younger and would experiment with time lapse using an old tablet.
+My brother and I would time lapse plants growing and mushrooms appearing in our greenhouse.

 Time lapse, if you're not aware, is the process of capturing images at intervals slower than a normal video and piecing them together to produce a video that is sped-up/condensed so naturally slow movements appear much faster.
 The time lapse effect can be very beautiful for things like sunsets, clouds, flowers/plants, or people walking the streets.